Policy for the Disability Access and Compliance Committee*

 - Vice Provost for Information Resources or designee

-- Associated Students Vice President for Facilities and Services or designee
+- Director of Procurement and Contract Services or designee

 The Director of Student Judicial Affairs serves in a consultative role, as necessary.

-The committee may, by majority vote, decide to add up to five additional voting members from the campus or the local community, subject to annual renewal, provided that such additions serve at least one of the following purposes:
+The committee may, by majority vote, add up to five additional voting members from the campus or the local community, subject to annual renewal, provided that such additions serve at least one of the following purposes:

-- To increase the representation of persons with disabilities on the committee and particularly to increase the representation of persons with different types of disabilities
+- To increase the representation of persons with disabilities on the committee and particularly to increase the representation of persons with different types of disabilities.

-- To add representation from a unit that is essentially involved in implementing necessary policy or facilities modifications
+- To add representation from a unit that is essentially involved in implementing necessary policy or facilities modifications.

-- To provide additional expertise required for the committee's deliberations
+- To provide additional expertise required for the committee's deliberations.

-The committee may, by majority vote, invite representatives of interested community groups or agencies to serve as non-voting adjunct members for the purpose of fulfilling the committee's charge.
+The committee may, by majority vote, invite representatives of interested community groups or agencies to serve as non-voting, adjunct members for the purpose of fulfilling the committee's charge.

 The committee will elect its chair, vice chair, and secretary annually by majority vote.
 The ADA Compliance Officer will convene the first meeting of the academic year and serve as the custodian of historical committee materials.
 The committee will meet throughout each semester and will provide a progress report annually to Cabinet and Academic Senate.